garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 and his is how the algorithm finds the peaks:
 ![AnchorPoints2](/images/anchorpoints2.png)

-Now that we have identified the orders in the middle part of the spectrogram, we need to identify the tracks.
-Note that the algorithm has some problems identifying lowest and highest orders (the signal in those wavelengths is so weak that the algorithms fails detecting them over the background noise.
+Now that we have identified the orders in the central part of the spectrogram, we need to identify the tracks.
+Note that the algorithm has some problems identifying lowest and highest orders (the signal in those wavelengths is so weak that the algorithm fails detecting them over the background noise).

-As I mentioned above we want to find those 4rd oder functions that overlap the tracks, since the function to be maximized is not differentiable we will find the parameters by doing a random search.
-Parameters *b, c, d,* and *e* will take values on a small range so it will be easier for the model to find the optimal solution after few iterations (10000).
-Parameter *a* will take the only possible value that make the curve go through the pixel identified to belong to the order at the cental region.
+As I mentioned above, we want to find those 4rd oder functions that overlap the tracks.
+Since the function to be maximized is not differentiable, we will find the parameters by doing a random search.
+Parameters *b, c, d,* and *e* will take random values on a small range (because of the similar shape of the curves), so it will be easier for the model to find the optimal solution after few iterations, let's say 10000.
+The optimal solution is the one in which the mean of the values of the image defined by the functions are maximized.

+Parameter *a* will be assigned to the only possible value that makes the curve go throught the pixel identified on the cental region.
-Since the algorithm has to find the parameters for each one of the 79 orders identifed it offers a good opportunity to paralelize the code, so each processor gets the task of finding the parameters for one order and here is the code that does it:
+Since the algorithm has to find the parameters for each one of the 79 orders, it is possible to paralelize the code, so each processor gets the task of finding the parameters for one order.
+Here is the code to do it:

 {% highlight r %}
 fitter <- function(x, a, b, c, d, e){